cpchalk/gpcheckx/README.md

 # Using diagonals to build a 'small' and possibly correct word acceptor.
-It has been observed that, in many cases, the complete set of word differences of an automatic group consists entirely or almost entirely of so called 'diagonal' word differences.
+It has been observed that, in many cases, the complete set of word differences of an automatic group consists entirely, or almost entirely, of so called 'diagonal' word differences.
 If two word differences wd1 and wd2 satisfy the equation wd2=g1^-1wd1g2, for some generators g1, g2,
-then the word g1^-1wd1 is called a diagonal of wd1.
+then the word diagwd=g1^-1wd1 is called a diagonal of wd1.
+So in the word difference fsa there would be a g1,$ transition between wd1 and diagwd.

-This observation leads to considering the following speculative procedure for extracting new word differences .
+This observation suggests the following speculative procedure for extracting new word differences .

 S0.
-Run kbprog for a short time to improve the likelihood that all calculated word differences contained in gpname.diff2 (or diff2 for short) are 'non-spurious'.
+Run kbprog for a short time to get an initial set of word differences contained in the gpname.diff2 file (or diff2).

 S1.
 Calculate all possible diagonal words of diff2 and add these  to make a larger word difference set diff2'.

 S2.
-Use the executable GPWA to calculate the word acceptor, wa1, based on the word diference set diff2.
+Use a suitable  binary, GPWA, to build the word acceptor, wa1, based on the word diference set diff2.
-Then calculate the word acceptor, wa2, based on the larger word difference set diff2'
+Then similarly build the word acceptor, wa2, based on the larger word difference set diff2'.

+[Please note: It is important that GPWA recogises potentially reducible words by detecting the presence of a 'g,$' trasition between a pair of word differences.
+We assume here that the MAF binary for building a word acceptor, maf/bin/gpwa, is available.]

 S3  'Compare' the word acceptors wa1 and wa2, by
 performing the fsa operation wa1 ANDNOT wa2 to create the